antoinedoize/rainfall_occurrence_BMCD/README.md

   Without refitting, the committed CSVs in `R_files/fit_europe_spells_1945_threshold_JSON_ext_gpd/thr_6/` are used.
 - The wet-spell mixture (Eq.
-5 in the article) is fit in Python directly from the JSON exports — no R step needed.
+5 in the article) is fit in Python directly from the JSON exports, no R step needed.
 - The Palermo station is resolved by name in [config.py](config.py) (`PALERMO_NAME = "PALERMO"`); adapt to run the diagnostics on another city.